22 Things to Do in Yangshuo

 18. Yu Long Bridge/Fu Li Bridge

 Both of these bridges are located northwest of Yangshuo on the Yu Long River.
-The Yu Long Bridge is larger but can be overcrowded with rafts and tourists in peak times.
+The Yu Long Bridge is larger but can be overcrowded with rafts and tourists during peak seasons.

 The Fu Li Bridge usually has fewer people and rafts and is located further up the river.
 The reflection of the bridge in the water can make a near-perfect circle.
-Photographers may enjoy this spot.
+This spot is a favorite amongst photographers.

 There are no fees for accessing the bridge.
 Most visitors enjoy a bicycle ride to the bridges.